-1. Shorts, skirts and dresses must be appropriate in appearance and an appropriate length that does not distract from the instructional process.
-Short shorts are not allowed.

-2. Ripped or frayed jeans must be worn with something to cover any skin showing above the knee.

-3. No low cut tops, halters, midriffs, mesh shirts, muscle shirts, tank tops, shirts with open backs, or other similar attire is allowed (your shirt must be long enough that your stomach does not show at any time).

-4. Items of clothing containing advertisements of alcoholic beverages, tobacco, drug items, objectionable or implied slogans, or questionable pictorial images will not be worn to school.

-5. Hats, caps and bandannas are not permitted at school.

-6. Safety and sanitation dictate that students wear appropriate footwear.

-7. Facial piercing of any kind is not allowed.
+- 1. Shorts, skirts and dresses must be appropriate in appearance and an appropriate length that does not distract from the instructional process.
+Short shorts are not allowed. - 2.
+Ripped or frayed jeans must be worn with something to cover any skin showing above the knee. - 3.
+No low cut tops, halters, midriffs, mesh shirts, muscle shirts, tank tops, shirts with open backs, or other similar attire is allowed (your shirt must be long enough that your stomach does not show at any time). - 4.
+Items of clothing containing advertisements of alcoholic beverages, tobacco, drug items, objectionable or implied slogans, or questionable pictorial images will not be worn to school. - 5.
+Hats, caps and bandannas are not permitted at school.
+Safety and sanitation dictate that students wear appropriate footwear.
+Appropriate footwear consists of shoes that cover the heel and socks must be worn at all times.
+Absolutely no flip flops or slides allowed. - 6.
+Facial piercing of any kind is not allowed.
 This includes but isn't limited to nose, eyebrow, lips.
 Nose rings must be a clear stud.
-Earrings are allowed as long as they are not a safety hazard or distract from the learning environment.

-8. Pajama tops and bottoms and house shoes or slippers are not allowed.

-- 9. Tights and leggings must be worn with a skirt or long shirt. - 10.
-No costumes are allowed except for designated dress up days.

-11. Students should write their name in permanent ink in any items of value that could be misplaced, lost, removed from the locker, or stolen.

-12. Hair must be clean and neatly groomed and worn in a style that is not conspicuous or extreme.

-13. Any attire or accessories that interferes or disrupts the educational process may be prohibited.
+Earrings are allowed as long as they are not a safety hazard or distract from the learning environment. - 7.
+Pajama tops and bottoms and house shoes or slippers are not allowed. - 8.
+Tights and leggings must be worn with a skirt or dress. - 9.
+No costumes are allowed except for designated dress up days. - 10.
+Students should write their name in permanent ink in any items of value that could be misplaced, lost, removed from the locker, or stolen. - 11.
+Hair must be clean and neatly groomed and worn in a style that is not conspicuous or extreme. - 12.
+Any attire or accessories that interferes or disrupts the educational process may be prohibited.